fink/fink/Install.md

  First Time Installation Fast Track
 ------------------------------------
 Start out by copying the "fink-0.9.0-full.tar.gz" file to your home folder.
 (Note: If you have OS X 10.4 and XCode 2.1, you should use "fink-0.8.0-full-XCode-2.1.tar.gz" instead, and make the appropriate changes below.)
 Then, open Terminal.app and follow the session below.
-Computer output is in "normal face", your input is in "bold_face" (or otherwise highlighted).
-The actual input prompts from the shell may vary, and some chunks of the output have been omitted ( "..." ).
+Computer output is in "`normal face`", your input is in "**bold_face**" (or otherwise highlighted).
+The actual input prompts from the shell may vary, and some chunks of the output have been omitted ( "`...`" ).

     [frodo:~] testuser% tar_xzf_fink-0.9.0-full.tar.gz
     [frodo:~] testuser% cd_fink-0.9.0-full